 The Directors may, at their discretion, make available, or may designate other persons to make available, on certain days, an indicative fund value for the Sub-Funds which is an estimate of the NAV per Share of the Shares of a Sub-Fund calculated using market data (the "Non-Dealing NAV").
-The Non-Dealing NAV will be made available on any day during which the markets on which a Sub-Fund's investments are listed or traded or markets relevant to an index are closed and as a result of which countries that comprise a material proportion of the index may not be traded.
+The Non-Dealing NAV will be made available on any day during which the markets on which a Sub-Fund's investments are listed or traded are closed and as a result of which countries that comprise a material proportion of the portfolio may not be traded.
 The Non-Dealing NAV will not be the basis for purchasing, switching, redeeming and/or transferring Shares.

-Premiums and discounts between the Intra-Day NAV and/or the Non-Dealing NAV, as applicable, and the market price may occur and neither the Intra-Day NAV nor the Non-Dealing NAV should be viewed as a "real-time" update of the NAV per Share of the relevant Shares of a Sub-Fund, which is calculated only once a day on a Dealing Day.
-Neither the ICAV, the Management Company, nor the Investment Manager or any of their affiliates, nor any third party calculation agents involved in, or responsible for, the calculation or publication of either or both the Intra-Day NAV or the Non-Dealing NAV, as applicable, makes any warranty as to their accuracy.
-The Directors will make available the Intra-Day NAV and the Non-Dealing NAV if this is required by any Relevent Stock Exchange.
+Premiums and discounts between the Non-Dealing NAV and the market price may occur and the Non-Dealing NAV should be viewed as a "real-time" update of the NAV per Share of the relevant Shares of a Sub-Fund, which is calculated only once a day on a Dealing Day.
+Neither the ICAV, the Management Company, nor the Investment Manager or any of their affiliates, nor any third party calculation agents involved in, or responsible for, the calculation or publication of the Non-Dealing NAV makes any warranty as to their accuracy.

-7.2.
+6.2.
 Suspension of the Calculation of the NAV and Issue, Allocation, Conversion, Redemption and Repurchase of Shares any period when dealing in the units/shares of any collective investment scheme in which a Sub-Fund may be substantially invested are restricted or suspended; or